1. Make money blogging.

 Using something called “vehicle wrapping” companies can put adverts on your car and remove them without damaging the paintwork.
-If you’re happy to drive around with a few ads on your car then you’ll be glad to know companies like Comm-motion will pay you to do just that.
+If you’re happy to drive around with a few ads on your car then you’ll be glad to know companies like Comm-motion (edit – sadly Comm-motion has since closed) will pay you to do just that.
 You can earn over £200 a month however the amount you earn will depend on how many ads your willing to put on your car, the more you put on the more money you’ll earn.
 They’ll generally be willing to put ads on cars of all shapes and sizes but they’ll most likely require your vehicle to be fairly new and in good condition.

 39. Sell leads.

 Lead generation is a big game & there’s a lot of money to be made.
 Basically you’re finding people who might be interested in a certain product or service, collecting their details & then selling them on to companies that provide the product/service they’re interested in.
 It’s not uncommon to see people making over $500-$1,000 a day in the lead generation game & anybody can get started by signing up to sites like LeadPages.
 LeadPages allows you to quickly create fancy & powerful landing pages to grab the visitors attention & drive them to inputting their details, thus providing you with a lead.

 Multi level marketing is a way to earn a serious amount of money of cash online and it’s an opportunity that’s open to pretty much everybody regardless of online marketing experience.
 Companies like Team National have paid out millions in commissions to distributors around the world.
 It’s worth noting that these aren’t pyramid schemes because those are of course illegal.
 In a pyramid scheme there is no product, but with multi level marketing you basically sell products yet also get a commission on anybody that you refer who also goes on to sell products themselves.